changi1122/Standard-Korean-Dictionary/README.md

 The analysis algorithm takes HTML from the Standard Korean dictionary search web page, selects the necessary information, and stores it in the struct for the word.

 ## Universal Windows Platform development
-These projects use C# and require Visual Studio 2017 or higher and the Windows Software Development Kit (SDK) version 16299 for Windows 10.
+Universal Windows Platform App project uses C# and requires Visual Studio 2017 or higher and the Windows Software Development Kit (SDK) version 16299 for Windows 10.
+HTML AnalysisLogic project uses C# and requires Visual Studio and Windows Presentation Foundation (WPF) Development Kit.